-Years back, before shifting to full-on paleo-primal eating, I was hooked on having a particular muffin at a particular coffee shop every morning for breakfast on my rush to school.
+Years back, before shifting to paleo-primal eating, I was hooked on having a particular muffin at a particular coffee shop every morning for breakfast on my rush to school.

 There were all sorts of tempting baked goods in the case by the counter…but I always got the same thing: my morning muffin.

 Now, I’d love to tell you that muffin was To.
 Die.
 For.

 Sadly, it was not.

 Thing is, I only realized that after going grain-free for 30 days as a self-experiment.
 When those 30 days were up, I was beyond excited to get back to my muffin…only to discover it was dry, tasteless, and made me sleepy and too full.

 Turns out, my “favorite muffin” had just been a familiar, comforting, known part of crazy, rushed mornings.